 object (i.e. number of rows and columns).
 Look at your

-Base R Cheatsheet to find this function.# Your code here
+Base R Cheatsheet to find this function.# Your code heren_rows and

 for just the number of rows and just number of columns respectively on